Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-paths.md

 ### By usage

 You can also refer to controls by usage, which allows you to use a variety of common names that controls are associated with by convention, such as a `Back` button, or a `Submit` button.
-See [control usages](control-usages.md) for more information about these.
+Refer to [control usages](control-usages.md) for more information about these.

 ## The device and control tree